Return to Sleepaway Camp: Plot

-In 2003, Alan is a boy who is at a summer camp at Camp Manabe.
-The movie shows that Alan is a socially awkward and immature teen with a slovenly appearance.
-He tries to act tough against small kids like Pee-Pee but does this in anger as other kids bully him.
-Among his abusers are his stepbrother Michael and his friends Vinny and T.C., and some of the girls at the camp, mainly a girl named Bella.
-Several boys are lighting farts one night.
-Alan tries, and after failing, he threatens the other boys, but is soon stopped by camp counselor, Randy.
+Several boys are lighting farts and after failing, Alan threatens them, but is soon stopped by camp counselor, Randy.
 In the dining hall, Alan gets into a violent confrontation with Randy after he complains about the food.
-Ronnie, the head counselor (from the original) who is nice to everyone, allows Alan to go into the kitchen and get something else to eat, but Alan gets in trouble with the short-tempered and lazy assistant cook Mickey, who attacks Alan for taking an ice cream sandwich from the freezer.
-Alan throws a butcher knife at Mickey and the camp owner, Frank, yells at Alan.
-Alan runs away, with Michael chasing him.
-Soon after, in the kitchen, Mickey is killed after being held above and dumped into the deep fryer.
-His body is then dumped in the trash compactor.
+Ronnie allows Alan to get something else to eat, but Alan gets in trouble with cook Mickey.
+Alan throws a butcher knife at Mickey and the camp owner, Frank, argues with Alan.
+Alan runs away, with his stepbrother Michael chasing him.
+In the kitchen, Mickey is killed after being held above and dumped into the deep fryer.
+His body is dumped in the trash compactor.

-During a social, Alan is fooled by campers Terry, nicknamed "Weed", Spaz, and Stan into smoking dried cow manure, which makes him cough and fall on Stan's crotch.
-Camper T.C. nicknames him "Blowjob."
-After the social, Weed is tied to his chair and gasoline is squirted down his throat.
-The killer tapes his mouth shut with a “Drugs are for dummies” sticker and pokes a hole through it with a lit cigarette, causing his insides to explode.
+During the social, Alan is fooled by Terry "Weed" and Stan into smoking dried cow manure, which makes him cough and falls on Stan's crotch, earning him the nickname "Blowjob.".
+After the social, Weed is tied to a chair and gasoline is squirted down his throat.
+The killer sticks a lit cigarette in his mouth and his insides explode.
 Ronnie suspects the murders that happened twenty years ago are happening again, but Frank states the murders were accidental.
-A week later, Alan manages to convince two girls, Karen and Marie, to go to his "secret hideout", which is just a place in the woods where he eats junk food and enjoys watching the frogs.
-Michael makes Alan look like he skinned the frogs, and Karen and Marie run away.
-Alan catches up to Karen to try to explain what happened, but T.C. gives Alan a wedgie, and he falls in the water.
-Later that night Michael, T.C. and Marie force Karen to lure Alan to the back of the stage, where they take his clothes off, tie him up, blindfold him and embarrass him at the social.
+A week later, Michael makes Alan look like he skinned frogs, and Karen and Marie run away.
+Michael, T.C. and Marie force Karen to lure Alan to the back of the stage, where they take his clothes off, tie him up, blindfold him and embarrass him at the social.